CYBERSECURITY A-Z

 Traditional vulnerability management strategies have long been used to identify and patch vulnerabilities in an organization’s network.
 However, these strategies often fall short in addressing the ever-evolving threat landscape.
 They rely on periodic scans and assessments, leaving gaps in security coverage between scans.
 Additionally, traditional vulnerability management strategies lack the ability to provide real-time visibility into device vulnerabilities, making it difficult to prioritize and remediate risks effectively.

-Exploring how CTEM offers a proactive and continuous approach
+It offers a proactive and continuous approach

-Continuous Threat and Exposure Management offers a proactive and continuous approach to vulnerability management.
+Continuous Threat Exposure Management offers a proactive and continuous approach to vulnerability management.
 By continuously monitoring and assessing the security posture of all connected devices, CTEM provides real-time visibility into vulnerabilities and exposures.
 This proactive approach allows organizations to identify risks as they arise, enabling faster response times and minimizing potential damage.

 How Forescout Helps with Continuous Threat Exposure Management